fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 Without `Aws::ClientStubs`, it would be necessary to choose one of the following approaches to test it:

-### 1. Using a valid S3 credential to download a file from S3 every time the test runs
+### 1. Using a valid S3 credential to download a file from S3 every time you run the test

 Pros:
 - It's the easiest approach, because the test would use the same code as the production code.
 - No mocks and stubs are necessary
 - No VCR setup is necessary
-- It's a reliable test since it's integrating with the real API
+- It's a reliable test since it's integrated with the real API

 Cons:
 - The test would only pass if connected to the Internet